ryantanlien/node-gcloud-deploy/README.md

 - `service account:` The service account configured by Google Cloud IAM API to be able to access Google Cloud from third party applications.
 - `service:` Name of the Google Cloud Run Service that you wish to deploy on.
 - `image:` Fully qualified URL of the image to be deployed.
+- `credentials_json` JSON of the Service Key generated for the Service Account